MizaGBF/GBFAL/readme.md

   -st, --story [LIMIT]  update story content.
 Add an optional chapter to stop at.
   -ft, --fate [FATES]   update fate content.
 Add an optional fate ID to update or a range (START-END) or 'last' to update the latest.
   -pt, --partner        update all parner content.
 Time consuming.
+  -mn, --missingnpc     search for missing NPCs.
+Time consuming.

 maintenance:
   commands to update some specific data.

   -ij, --importjob      import data from job_data_export.json.
   -ej, --exportjob      export data to job_data_export.json.
-  -lk, --lookup         update manual_lookup.json and fetch the wiki to update the lookup table.
+  -lk, --lookup         import and update manual_lookup.json and fetch the wiki to update the lookup table.
-  -fj, --fatejson       import manual_fate.json.
+  -fj, --fatejson       import and manual_fate.json.
   -it, --importthumb    import data from manual_event_thumbnail.json.
   -et, --exportthumb    export data to manual_event_thumbnail.json.
   -mt, --maintenance    basic tasks to keep the data up-to-date.
+  -js, --json           import all manual JSON files.

 settings:
   commands to update some specific data.